jkclark/Selfie-Gif-Creator/README.md

 # Selfie Movie Maker

+Update: I'm no longer working on this repository because I think that this use case has a better implementation as a mobile app.
+Some of this code might get used in that system, but until I start working on the app, I won't be contributing here.

 ### Overview

 I take a selfie of myself every day at 8:30pm.
 I write the date on each one and compile them into a movie so that I can see my life as a series of images.
 This app automates everything after taking the photo.